How to Send Email From Windows Command Line With Attachment

-• [email protected] = Replace it with your full Gmail address
+• [email protected] – Replace with your full Gmail address

-• [email protected] = Replace it with the email address that will receive the message
+• [email protected] – Replace with the recipient’s email address

-• YourGmailPassword = Replace it with your Gmail password
+• YourGmailPassword – Replace with your Gmail password

 1. SwithMail